 Visit our donate page to see what we are currently looking for.

-If you are homeless or know someone who is, please contact Rotherham Council as soon as possible tel 01709336009 or out of hours by calling 07748143170.
+Shiloh is not an emergency service if you are a rough sleeper or know someone who is, please contact Rotherham Council as soon as possible tel 01709336009 or out of hours by calling 07748143170.
 RMBC have a ‘no second night out’ approach to tackling rough sleeping.
+You can also contact StreetLinkwho have a national rough sleeper helpline, they can also offer advice and support.
 This national initiative aims to ensure that no one new to the streets spends more than one night sleeping rough.
-StreetLink is a national rough sleeper helpline who can also offer advice and support.